 The average time between being matched and receiving Chinese yuan is 5 hours, according to Swapsy.
 I received an email telling me that a match was found with another user who needs US dollars and was interested in making an exchange.

 In my personal experience, each time that I’ve used this service, they’ve paired me in less than an hour.

 Since I am initiating the exchange, I will pay the US$100 via Paypal (or whichever payment you choose) and then wait for my exchange partner to receive the money, connect with me on WeChat and then transfer the funds in Chinese yuan to my account.

 This is the part that requires a bit of trust.
 Swapsy provides a full amount guarantee, which means that if your exchange partner defaults, they will cover the exchange amount.
 Thankfully, I’ve never had to make use of that guarantee, but it’s there if you need it.

 Step 4: Confirm Receipt of Payment and Spend Your Money!

-My exchange partner confirms receipt of the $50 and then connects with me via WeChat.
-Once I confirm him as a “friend” he or she then transfers the agreed upon amount to me as a balance transfer.
+My exchange partner confirms receipt of the $100 and then connects with me via WeChat.
+Once I confirm him as a “friend” he/she then transfers the agreed upon amount to me as a balance transfer.

 The funds are then transferred to my WeChat balance and are available for immediate use.
-Even if you as a traveler don’t have a bank account connected to WeChat, you can still hold a balance in your “wallet” and then use WeChat to pay for items as you travel around China.
+You are now able to use WeChat to pay for items as you travel around China.

-In each case, this simple process allows you to make the currency conversion using peer-to-peer technology, making it practically free.
+This simple process allows you to make the currency conversion using peer-to-peer technology, making it extremely cheap.
 Give Swapsy a try for yourself and add money to WeChat!